-The young startup company NOMAO [20] collected a large database about customer (or users) votes for spots (or Points of Interest POIs or items) in France.
+The young startup company Nomao [1] collected a large database about customer (or user) votes for spots (or Points of Interest POIs or items) in France.
 The spots represent mainly restaurants and hotels with known geolocation coordinates.
-In this paper we investigate the statistical properties of these NOMAO votes and ratings of geolocalized items in a mix of geographic information and recommendations systems.
-The geographical distributions of votes are shown in Fig. 1 for the whole France and more specifically for Paris.
-The frequency distributions of votes per spot and votes per user are shown in Fig. 2 for France at different time intervals.
+In this paper we investigate the statistical properties of these Nomao votes and ratings of geolocalized items in a mix of geographic information and recommendations systems.
+The geographical distributions of votes are shown in Figure 1 for the whole France and more specifically for Paris.
+The frequency distributions of votes per spot and votes per user are shown in Figure 2 for France at different time intervals.
 It shows that these frequency distributions are stabilized in time and thus we are dealing with an unusual statistical system been at a certain steady-state.
-We note that at present a variety of real systems and networks are found to possess power law distribution (see e.g. [10]) and thus here we investigate a new type of such a case with algebraic statistical properties.
+We note that at present a variety of real systems and networks are found to possess power law distribution (see e.g. Ref.
+[2]) and thus here we investigate a new type of such a case with algebraic statistical properties.

-To analyze the statistical properties of this real system we use the methods of recommender systems [29] which gained a broad recognition in computer science after the Netflix Prize competition [28].
-In our research, distance, region and location become a side information over a multi-objective classification or regression problem.
-We concentrate on predicting user preferences by a spectral analysis based collaborative filtering that uses geolocation in addition to the ratings matrix.
+To analyze the statistical properties of this real system we use the methods of recommender systems [3] which gained a broad recognition in computer science after the Netflix Prize competition [4].
+In our research, distance, region and location become a side information over a multiobjective classification or regression problem.
+We concentrate on predicting user preferences by a spectral analysis based collaborative filtering that uses geo-location in addition to the ratings matrix.

 We investigate how user taste, as described by latent factors, is reflected in the geographic information system.
-We compare the latent factors obtained by a full spectral analysis and by the stochastic gradient method, the standard recommendation technique applicable for matrices with a very large fraction of values missing.
+We compare the latent factors obtained by a full spectral analysis and by the stochastic gradient method, the standard recommendation technique [3] applicable for matrices with a very large fraction of missed values.

 The key difficulty in the spectral analysis lies in the abundance of missing values in the rating matrix: our matrix consists of 99.5% missing values while the Netflix matrix for example is 99% unknown.
-Several early results describe expectation maximization based singular value decomposition (SVD) algorithms dating back to the seventies [13] and [6,23,34] describe the method for a recommender application.
+Several early results describe expectation maximization based Singular Value Decomposition (SVD) algorithms, dating back to the seventies [5-8], describe the method for a recommender application.